Close

 A set is said to be countable (or countably infinite if it is a set with an infinite number of members) if every member of the set can be uniquely assigned to a positive integer.
 A set is said to be uncountable (or uncountably infinite) if it is not possible to assign every member of the set to its own positive integer.

 To understand what is meant when we say “assigned to a positive integer”, imagine that there is an infinite row of bins, labeled 1, 2, 3, and so on.
 Take a set and start placing members of the set into bins, with at most one member per bin.
-If we can find a way to assign all of the set members to bins, then the set is countable.
+If we can find a way to assign each of the set members to its own bin, then the set is countable.
 For example, consider the set of positive even integers 2, 4, and so on.
-We can assign an integer \(i\) to bin \(i/2\) (or, if we don’t mind skipping some bins, then we can assign even number \(i\) to bin \(i\)).
+We can assign a positive even integer \(i\) to bin \(i/2\) (or, if we don’t mind skipping some bins, then we can assign even number \(i\) to bin \(i\)).
 Thus, the set of even integers is countable.
 This should be no surprise, because intuitively there are “fewer” positive even integers than there are positive integers, even though both are infinite sets.
 But there are not really any more positive integers than there are positive even integers, because we can uniquely assign every positive integer to some positive even integer by simply assigning positive integer \(i\) to positive even integer \(2i\).

 On the other hand, the set of all integers is also countable, even though this set appears to be bigger than the set of positive integers.
 This is true because we can assign 0 to positive integer 1, 1 to positive integer 2, -1 to positive integer 3, 2 to positive integer 4, -2 to positive integer 5, and so on.
 In general, assign positive integer value \(i\) to positive integer value \(2i\), and assign negative integer value \(-i\) to positive integer value \(2i+1\).
-We will never run out of positive integers to assign, and we know exactly which positive integer every integer is assigned to.
+We will never run out of positive integers (bins) to assign to, and we know exactly which positive integer (bin) every integer is assigned to.
 Because every integer gets an assignment, the set of integers is countably infinite.

 Are the number of programs countable or uncountable?
 A program can be viewed as simply a string of characters (including special punctuation, spaces, and line breaks).
 Let us assume that the number of different characters that can appear in a program is \(P\).
 (Using the ASCII character set, \(P\) must be less than 128, but the actual number does not matter).
 If the number of strings is countable, then surely the number of programs is also countable.
 We can assign strings to the bins as follows.
 Assign the null string to the first bin.
 Now, take all strings of one character, and assign them to the next \(P\) bins in “alphabetic” or ASCII code order.
 Next, take all strings of two characters, and assign them to the next \(P^2\) bins, again in ASCII code order working from left to right.
 Strings of three characters are likewise assigned to bins, then strings of length four, and so on.
 In this way, a string of any given length can be assigned to some bin.

 By this process, any string of finite length is assigned to some bin.
 So any program, which is merely a string of finite length, is assigned to some bin.
 Because all programs are assigned to some bin, the set of all programs is countable.
 Naturally most of the strings in the bins are not legal programs, but this is irrelevant.
-All that matters is that the strings that do, correspond to programs are also in the bins.
+All that matters is that the strings that do correspond to programs are also in the bins.

 We now wish to see if it is possible to assign all of the integer functions to the infinite set of bins.
 If so, then the number of functions is countable, and it might then be possible to assign every integer function to a program.
 If the set of integer functions cannot be assigned to bins, then there will be integer functions that must have no corresponding program.